GEOS-DEV/GEOS/src/docs/sphinx/developerGuide/Contributing/GitWorkflow.rst

 When you conduct work on a submodule during work on a primary GEOS branch with an open PR, the merging procedure requires that the submodule referenced by the GEOS PR branch be consistent with the submodule in the main branch of the project.
-This is checked and enforced via TravisCI.
+This is checked and enforced via our CI.

 Thus, in order to merge a PR that includes modifications to submodules, the various PRs for each repository should be staged and finalized, to the point they are all ready to be merged,